VirusTotal/yara/docs/writingrules.rst

 Note that identifier/value pairs defined in the metadata section cannot be used in the condition section, their only purpose is to store additional information about the rule.

+NOTE: Multiline string literals are supported starting in YARA 4.6.0.

 .. _using-modules: